aakriiti2504/School_District_Analysis/README.md

 Summarizing the  four changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs:

- - 1) After nullifying the scores of (th graders at Thomas High School, there was not much difference in the school district summary.
+ - 1) After nullifying the scores of 9th graders at Thomas High School, there was not much difference in the school district summary.

  - 2) when we nullified the scores of 9th graders at Thomas High school, we could observe that the school lost its rank in the top 5 ranking schools.